Home » Symptoms » Dog Symptoms A-Z » Disorientation

 -

 Loss of learned skills: A dog that suddenly forgets basic commands or its training may be suffering from cognitiveCognitive refers to the mental processes of recognizing, thinking, learning, and understanding.
 Cognitive functions in dogs and cats include memory, perception, problem-solving, and decision-making.
-Cognitive dysfunction can occur in older animals and is similar to dementia in humans. impairment.
+Cognitive dysfunction can occur in older animals and is similar to dementia in humans. disorders.

 -